hoangqwe159/hackerrank/docs/sd-dashboard.md

 ## Accessibility Considerations
 - Chart: use SVG picture, put enough description text, give data in a table for screen readers, avoid using dynamic color,  include additional visual indicators like textures, patterns, or borders to convey information
 - Semantic HTML: Use semantic HTML tags to provide meaningful structure and help screen readers interpret the content.
-- Aria Attributes: Apply ARIA (Accessible Rich Internet Applications) attributes to enhance accessibility, especially in dynamic content and complex user interfaces.
+- Aria Attributes: Apply ARIA (Accessible Rich Intern et Applications) attributes to enhance accessibility, especially in dynamic content and complex user interfaces.
 - Keyboard Navigation: Ensure all interactive elements are operable with keyboard-only controls.
 - Maintain high contrast ratios for text and interactive elements to support users with visual impairments.
 - Font size with REM, font family, spacing
 - Alt Text for Images: Provide descriptive alt text for images, so screen readers can convey the information they contain.
 - Responsive Design: Ensure the application is usable on a range of devices and screen sizes.
 - Error Handling: Design clear error messages and provide suggestions for resolution to assist users when they encounter input errors.
+- Drag and drop accessibility
 - Testing: Perform accessibility testing with real users, including those who rely on assistive technologies.
 - Internationalization
     - Set the **`lang`** attribute on the **`html`** tag